michaelcukier/Poker-Hand-Tracker/readme.md

 * `HAND_HISTORY_FOLDER`: the absolute path where the hand histories files are located
 * `TOURNEY_SUMMARY_FOLDER`: the absolute path where the tournament summaries files are located
 * `TOURNAMENTS_TO_EXTRACT`: this one is slightly tricky.
 This is the list of tournaments you want to track, along with their buyins amount including rake.
 You need to find the common pattern between those filenames.
-For example, let's say you play SnGs and cash games, so you hand history folder look like this:
+For example, let's say you play SnGs and cash games, and you want to track the $3 and $6 SnGs you are playing.
+So you hand history folder look like this:

 ```
 ...
 HH20210223 SITGOID-G24121376T1 TN-$3 Hold'Em Turbo - On Demand GAMETYPE-Hold'em LIMIT-no CUR-REAL OND-T BUYIN-0.txt
 HH20210223 SITGOID-G24121376T2 TN-$3 Hold'Em Turbo - On Demand GAMETYPE-Hold'em LIMIT-no CUR-REAL OND-T BUYIN-0.txt
 HH20210223 SITGOID-G24120630T2 TN-$3 Hold'Em Turbo - On Demand GAMETYPE-Hold'em LIMIT-no CUR-REAL OND-T BUYIN-0.txt
-... some cash game files
+... some cash game files ...
 HH20210223 SITGOID-G24113211T3 TN-$6 Hold'Em Turbo - On Demand GAMETYPE-Hold'em LIMIT-no CUR-REAL OND-T BUYIN-0.txt
 HH20210223 SITGOID-G24113211T1 TN-$6 Hold'Em Turbo - On Demand GAMETYPE-Hold'em LIMIT-no CUR-REAL OND-T BUYIN-0.txt
 ...